ejgallego/coq-serapi/FAQ.md

 The supported way is to use the OPAM package manager.
-The `.travis.yml` file contains up to date install instructions if you want to build SerAPI manually.
+The `.travis.yml` file contains up to date install instructions if you want to build SerAPI manually, see also the [build instructions](notes/build.md) file.

 ## SerAPI hangs with inputs larger than 4096 characters: